Click Below to Jump to a Category

 Going “cold turkey” can be dangerous for some opiate users.
 Patients run the risk of severe dehydration or elevated blood pressure.
 Furthermore, opiate withdrawal can cause heart irregularities that may be dangerous for patients with certain chronic medical conditions.
 Professional medical attention is suggested to keep one safe during the opiate withdrawal process.
 For example, medical detox protocols help remove opiates from your system and safely manage withdrawal symptoms.

 Perhaps one of the most prominent disadvantages of going “cold turkey” is the high likelihood of relapse, and due to the extreme discomfort of withdrawal, some might not even complete the process.
-A professional medical detox is more likely to result in a positive, safe, and effective way to obtain an opiate-free life.
+Professional medical detox is more likely to result in a positive, safe, and effective way to obtain an opiate-free life.
 The Waismann Method ® located exclusively in Southern California has successfully treated thousands of patients and medically assisted them in overcoming opiate withdrawal symptoms.

 Opioid Detox an Treatment Options